darraghoriordan/eslint-plugin-nestjs-typed/README.md

 Skip to [How to configure](#to-configure) but if you have issues come back and read this whole document.

+## Support this plugin

+If you use this plugin in commercial setting consider submitting PRs on work time.
+It saves your business money, so it makes your business money!

+If you really want to support me directly you can use https://www.buymeacoffee.com/darraghor

+But please, just submit PRs to help all NestJS devs.
+This is the way.

 ## A note on versions

 - Version `6.x` supports Eslint version `>=9.x` and typescript eslint parser `^7` and `^8`